Russell Ebert: Death

 In late December 2020, Ebert was diagnosed with acute myeloid leukaemia (AML).
 Ebert first publicly disclosed his health issues on 26 December 2020 at a Port Adelaide past players reunion.
 On 5 November 2021, Ebert died at the age of 72 from AML.
 Later that evening, Steven Marshall, Premier of South Australia, offered his family the option of honouring Ebert with a state funeral.
 On 9 November 2021, the Ebert family, along with the indented host, the Port Adelaide Football Club, accepted the offer for a state funeral to be held at Alberton Oval.
 On 16 November 2021, approximately 4,000 people attended Ebert's state funeral.

-Gillon McLachlan, chief executive officer of the AFL, issued a statement paying tribute to Ebert concluding that "The child in me will always admire the great footballer but the adult that I am is in awe of what Russell Ebert was as a man, and his loss after bravely confronting his illness is devastating for his family, for his club, his many fans and for the state of South Australia, where he has given so much.
+Gillon McLachlan, chief executive officer of the AFL, issued a statement paying tribute to Ebert, concluding that "The child in me will always admire the great footballer but the adult that I am is in awe of what Russell Ebert was as a man, and his loss after bravely confronting his illness is devastating for his family, for his club, his many fans and for the state of South Australia, where he has given so much.
 He was everything you would hope to be in a man, and perhaps the best of all of us."
-At the Glenelg Football Club Centenary Gala, held a few days after Ebert had passed away, the audience paused to celebrate his career and the band played INXS song "Never Tear Us Apart" music in his honour.
+At the Glenelg Football Club Centenary Gala, held a few days after Ebert had died, the audience paused to celebrate his career, and the band played the INXS song "Never Tear Us Apart" in his honour.
 Seven News Adelaide produced a 20-minute tribute to Ebert shortly after his death titled "Remembering Russell".